 Milk That Is Excellent for Cheese

-Nigerian Dwarf goats do give a surprising quantity of milk for their size.
+Nigerian dwarf goats do give a surprising quantity of milk for their size.
 Their production ranges from 1 to 8 pounds of milk per day (one quart of milk weighs roughly 2 pounds), with an average doe producing about 2.5 pounds of milk per day.
 Production depends upon genetics, how many times the doe has freshened (given birth), quality and type of feed, and general good management.
 Since Nigerians breed year-round, it is easy to stagger freshening in a herd for year-round production of milk.
-Thus, they are ideal milk goats for most families.
+Thus, they are ideal milk goats for most goat farming families.
 Their milk has higher butterfat content than milk from full-sized dairy goats, averaging 6.5% according to the American Dairy Goat Association.
 Later in lactation, butterfat can go up to 10% or even higher.
-This makes Nigerian Dwarf goat milk excellent for cheese, soap and cream making.
+This makes Nigerian dwarf goat milk excellent for cheese, soap and cream making.

-You never know what color kid a Nigerian Dwarf doe will produce.
-They come in many colors: white, black, gold, red, cream and patterns such as buckskin (brown with a black cape over the head and neck along with other black markings) and chamoisee (similar to an Oberhasli goat), with or without white spots.
+You never know what color kid a Nigerian dwarf doe will produce.
+They come in many colors: white, black, gold, red, cream, and patterns such as buckskin (brown with a black cape over the head and neck along with other black markings) and chamoisee (similar to an Oberhasli goat), with or without white spots.
 Some have white "frosting" on the ears.
 The eyes can be brown, amber, or blue.